Meet the heirs of Vicente Fernández’s MILLIONAIRE fortune

 Related news

-In the statement it is announced that in the last hours he presented greater inflammation in his airways, for which he had to resort to sedation to keep him calm.

-It should be noted that what has most alarmed all the followers is that his condition is critical and with a reserved prognosis, since even Vicente Fernadez Jr. and “Foaly” confirmed the seriousness of his father.
+For weeks his condition was reported as critical and with a reserved prognosis, since even Vicente Fernández Jr. and “Potrillo” confirmed the seriousness of his father.

-It should be noted that thousands of fans and the media began to worry when some members of the Fernández family gathered at the hospital, since they even said that he had already died.

-Camila and her mother América Guinart were seen at the hospital, as well as the three children of “Don Chente” and “Doña Cuquita”, as she did not want to separate from the interpreter for a moment.

-But what has left everyone with an unknown in the hands of who will be the fortune of the singer and actor in a given case that he was missing.
+The death of the king of the Fernández dynasty has left everyone with an unknown: in whose hands will the fortune of the singer and actor remain?

 Heritage of Vicente Fernández